It's a New Day in Public Health.

 Is a license amendment required for a change in the company name?

+Yes, if the licensee is merely changing its name with the Florida Department of State, Division of Corporations, then a license amendment is required.
+The Bureau checks all name change requests to determine whether a new license is required.
 S. 404.061, FS, requires a new application when the majority of the ownership or controlling interest in a license has been assigned or transferred.
 Each license is only valid for the person to whom it was issued and is not subject to sale, assignment or other transfer.
 "It is rare for a name change to occur without a change in controlling interest."
 A new license application and fee would be required along with a request to terminate the old license.
 Every attempt will be made to assure a transition that does not hinder the day-to-day operations if the both the current and new owner makes an effort to timely respond to licensing issues.
-For licensees that possess radioactive material in quantities greater than IAEA Class 1 and 2, all security requirements must be met before legal transfer of the license.
+For licensees that possess radioactive material in quantities greater than IAEA Class 1 and 2, all security requirements must be met before legal transfer of the licensed materials.

 What about the change of name for a licensee who possesses Category 1 or 2 sources?